joncrlsn/dque/README.md

 		if err != dque.ErrEmpty {
 			log.Fatal("Error dequeuing item ", err)
 		}
 	}

+	// Dequeue the next item in the queue and block until one is available if iface, err = q.DequeueBlock(); err != nil {
+		log.Fatal("Error dequeuing item ", err)
+	}

 	// Assert type of the response to an Item pointer so we can work with it